 Problems for Materialist Rationalism:

 Many are not epistemologically self-conscious, including some Christians, and therefore are unaware that they have presuppositions, which govern their interpretations.
 In particular, fallen a man generally refuses to acknowledge that he has presuppositions and that his presuppositions govern interpretations of matter or anything else.
-Too many, what is put forward as evidence and interpretation seems self-evident; but in reality is nothing more than a subjective evaluation.
+Too many, what is put forward as evidence and interpretation seems self-evident, but in reality, it is nothing more than a subjective evaluation.
 Escaping from subjectivity is no easy task.
-Does non-believing philosophy enable man to get beyond his subjectivity?
+Does non-Christian philosophy enable man to get beyond his subjectivity?
 Can non-believing man’s rationalism (reason alone using logic) save him?
 Can the laws of logic within the framework of a non-believing worldview accomplish this?
 How can they, since the laws of logic cannot even be explained or justified within the framework of this philosophy?

 In addition to numerous philosophical problems regarding fallen man’s interpretation, it should be clear that matter or material has nothing to say within the framework of non-believing philosophy.
 What could it say?
 Within this framework, material or matter is ultimately an accident and therefore meaningless.
 In addition to this problem, all men have a priori commitments, which are at work and from which truth or falsity is deduced.
 The question is not does man have a priori commitments, but what are they?
 Do these commitments acknowledge God in the reasoning process?
 If one starts with non-Christian premises, it is impossible to arrive at the biblical truth.
-For a conclusion to be valid it cannot contain information not stated in the premises.
-The non-believer cannot have accurate knowledge because his presuppositions, starting premises, or axioms, which govern interpretations, are false.
+For a conclusion to be valid, it cannot contain information not stated in its premises.
+The non-Christian cannot have accurate knowledge because his presuppositions, starting premises, or axioms, which govern interpretations, are false.

 The One and Many Problem: